Center for Addiction Medicine

 Vanessa Iroegbulem, B.A.

-Vanessa Iroegbulem graduated from Augustana College with a Bachelor of Arts in neuroscience and women, gender, and sexuality studies with a minor in philosophy.
-At CAM, she works primarily with Dr. Evins and Dr. Schuster on two studies, one that investigates the efficacy of a pharmacological and behavioral intervention for vaping cessation in adolescent and young adults who have a willingness to quit vaping, and another that focuses on the development and evaluation of a new drug education curriculum, which seeks to create a more equitable response to school-based substance use infractions.
-Her research interests include harm reduction, health equity, and accessibility and effectiveness of early interventions and treatments for substance use in marginalized and underserved populations.
+Vanessa Iroegbulem graduated from Augustana College with a Bachelor of Arts in Neuroscience and Women, Gender, and Sexuality studies with a minor in Philosophy.
+At CAM, she works primarily with Dr. Evins and Dr. Schuster on two studies, one that investigates the efficacy of a pharmacological and behavioral intervention for vaping cessation in adolescent and young adults who have a willingness to quit vaping and another that focuses on the development and evaluation of a new drug education curriculum, which seeks to create a more equitable response to school-based substance use infractions.
+Her research interests include improving the accessibility and effectiveness of treatments for substance use and co-occurring psychiatric disorders in BIPOC individuals, integrating harm reduction into evidence-based practices and public health policies, healthy equity, and how social and economic inequality mediate behavioral health outcomes.
+Vanessa is currently attending Simmons University to complete her Master of Social Work degree.

 Bryn Evohr, B.S.

 Bryn Evohr graduated from Emory University in 2022 with a Bachelor of Science in psychology and minors in quantitative science and Spanish.
 At CAM, she works primarily with Dr. Gilman on the prescription opioid tapering study, which looks at the effect of medical marijuana and behavioral interventions on pain and opioid dose.
-She also works with Dr. Tervo-Clemmens on a study assessing real-world day-to-day associations between impulsivity and cannabis use.
+She also oversees data management across the center, focusing on centralizing and improving data management best practices.
 Her research interests include behavioral support and treatment interventions for populations with physical disabilities and chronic illnesses, as well as health equity and mental health treatment relating to these populations.

 Jasmeen Kaur, MPH, BDS